TimHey/TimHey/README.md

 ## What’s keeping me busy

-- I'm currently focused on the construction network project at Procore.
+- I'm currently focused on the [Procore Construction Network](https://www.procore.com/network/).
 Mainly standing up the first version of the web app and consumer facing pages.

 ## How you can help me
 * Do thoughtful, good work.
 Tell me if there's something preventing you from this, and we'll work together on fixing it.